sdss/datamodel/datamodel/products/md/astraStarASPCAP.md

 ---

 ## Basic Information
 Results and best-fit models from the ASPCAP astra pipeline for a single star.
-The ASPCAP bitmaps are documented [here](https://www.sdss.org/dr17/irspec/apogee-bitmasks#ParamBitMask).
+The ASPCAP flag bitmaps are documented at https://www.sdss.org/dr17/irspec/apogee-bitmasks#ParamBitMask, and the weights used when computing each abundance are documented at https://data.sdss5.org/sas/sdsswork/mwm/spectro/astra/component_data/aspcap/masks/

 ### Naming Convention
 $MWM_ASTRA/[ASTRA_VERSION]/[RUN2D]-[APRED]/results/star/[CATALOGID_GROUPS]/astraStar-ASPCAP-[ASTRA_VERSION]-[CATALOGID]-[TASK_ID].fits